Introducing the OxERA™

 OxERA™ bridges the gap between the two resource environments and extends the care available at small hospitals and clinics.

 The innovative OxERA™ is an all-in-one device using an anaesthetic mask and an adjustable mechanical PEEP valve that is simple, cost effective and oxygen efficient.
-Tests have shown that not only can consistently high levels of oxygen be delivered with the critical benefit of PEEP, but less oxygen is usually needed as the flow rate can be adjusted to the patient’s demand rather than having to be left fully open to compensate for leaks, as in an open system.
+Tests have shown that not only can consistently higher levels of oxygen be delivered with the critical benefit of PEEP/PEP, but less oxygen is usually needed as the flow rate can be adjusted to the patient’s demand rather than having to be left fully open to compensate for leaks, as in an open system.

 In our oxygen resource constrained environment, this is a game changer.
 This allows even the most basic facilities that are dependent on bottled oxygen or small oxygen concentrators to provide a higher level of clinical care than they are currently able to.
 It also means that the device is suitable for use in transferring patients in ambulances where other options are limited.

 The OxERA™ device assists patients by providing high percentage oxygen plus maintaining slight pressure, to keep their lungs from collapsing during expiration, via an adjustable PEEP* valve.
 This reduction in atelectasis improves oxygenation, decreases trauma to the alveoli and reduces the work required to re-open the alveoli and hence the work of breathing.

 Key to the device’s efficient use of oxygen is the fact that incoming oxygen is accumulated in the bag during expiration and is, therefore, available during inspiration together with the flow in the line.

-South Africa, like many developing countries, finds itself burdened with a high Covid-19 patient load but with a lack of skilled staff, ICU and high care facilities and bulk oxygen supplies to be able to effectively manage patients.
+South Africa, like many developing countries, found itself burdened with a high Covid-19 patient load but with a lack of skilled staff, ICU and high care facilities and bulk oxygen supplies to be able to effectively manage patients.

 Umoya was founded in March 2020 and sought to extend the spectrum of care available in these low resource settings and to bridge the gap between standard oxygen mask therapy and ventilation strategies such as High flow nasal cannulas, BiPAP and CPAP.
 This resulted in the development of the OxERA™ device.
 Post Covid-19 the device has been found to be useful in a variety of other clinical settings and these are the subject of ongoing research.

 Equipped with an anti-asphyxiation safety device in case oxygen supply runs out or is disconnected.
 Expired air filtered to keep environment safe for health care workers.
 Fully SAHPRA approved for Covid-19 emergency use.
 A safety study (link to study) was completed at Chris Hani Baragwaneth Hospital in 2021 and published in the South African journal of Emergency Medicine that confirmed the safety profile of the device.